hazelcast/hazelcast-reference-manual/src/HazelcastJavaClient/JavaClientConfiguration.md

 ![](images/enterprise-onlycopy.jpg)

 You can use SSL to secure the connection between the client and the nodes.
 If you want SSL enabled for the client-cluster connection, you should set `SSLConfig`.
 Once set, the connection (socket) is established out of an SSL factory defined either by a factory class name or factory implementation.
-Please see the `SSLConfig` class in the `com.hazelcast.config` package at the JavaDocs page of the [Hazelcast Documentation](http://www.hazelcast.org/documentation) web site.
+Please see the `SSLConfig` class in the `com.hazelcast.config` package at the JavaDocs page of the <a href="http://www.hazelcast.org/documentation" target="_blank">Hazelcast Documentation</a> web site.

 #### Client Configuration for AWS